RJMorriss/1310-Program1/README.md

         - Returns the maximum capacity of the Cart based on row size * number of operational rows
     - void printCart()
         - Prints a formatted description of the member variables of the Cart object to the console
+    - void printCartToFile(ofstream&)
+        - prints all information about the cart to a file at the given filestream
+        - Parameter is the output filestream to the destination file passed by reference